Shaieb524/pulumi-azure-infrastructure-template/Readme.md

 4. **Update Secrets**
    - Modify `add-secrets.ps1` with your actual values
-   - Add/remove secrets in `SecretAccess.cs` as needed
+   - Add/remove secrets in `helpers/SecretAccess.cs` as needed

 ## Working with the Infrastructure Code

 ### Partial Class Architecture
 The infrastructure is organized using C# partial classes for better maintainability:

-- **`ContainerizedStack.cs`**: Main orchestration and resource group creation
+- **`stack/ContainerizedStack.cs`**: Main orchestration and resource group creation
-- **`ContainerizedStack.ApiAppService.cs`**: All API App Service related infrastructure
+- **`stack/ContainerizedStack.ApiAppService.cs`**: All API App Service related infrastructure
-- **`ContainerizedStack.FunctionApp.cs`**: Azure Functions and storage infrastructure
+- **`stack/ContainerizedStack.FunctionApp.cs`**: Azure Functions and storage infrastructure
-- **`ContainerizedStack.SignalR.cs`**: SignalR Service infrastructure
+- **`stack/ContainerizedStack.SignalR.cs`**: SignalR Service infrastructure
-- **`ContainerizedStack.EventGrid.cs`**: Event Grid Topic infrastructure
+- **`stack/ContainerizedStack.EventGrid.cs`**: Event Grid Topic infrastructure

+### Helper Classes
+Supporting utilities are organized in the `helpers/` folder:

+- **`helpers/DeploymentConfigs.cs`**: Parses and provides strongly-typed access to configuration
+- **`helpers/ConfigParser.cs`**: Dynamic YAML configuration parser
+- **`helpers/SecretAccess.cs`**: Secure secret management and connection string builders

 ### Adding New Azure Services
-1. Create a new partial class file: `ContainerizedStack.NewService.cs`
+1. Create a new partial class file: `stack/ContainerizedStack.NewService.cs`
 2. Add the required using statements for the Azure service
 3. Implement your `CreateNewService` method
-4. Call it from the main constructor in `ContainerizedStack.cs`
+4. Call it from the main constructor in `stack/ContainerizedStack.cs`

 ### Modifying Existing Services
-- Navigate to the specific partial class file for the service you want to modify
+- Navigate to the specific partial class file in the `stack/` folder for the service you want to modify
 - Each file contains all related methods and configuration for that service
 - Changes are isolated and don't affect other services